-- IV.
-Based upon our criteria and assessment of the peer-reviewed literature and/or other available information, radiofrequency joint denervation/ablation is considered not medically necessary when performed under ANY of the following circumstances: - A. without the use of fluoroscopic guidance; - B. at the same level(s) as two or more prior procedures within the preceding 12-month period; - C. in the absence of two sequential, positive, diagnostic facet joint injections/medial branch blocks at the same level(s) for an initial radiofrequency treatment; or, for a repeat radiofrequency treatment, in the absence of at least 50% relief of facet-mediated pain for 12 weeks and/or a timeframe of less than at least six months after a previous radiofrequency treatment at the same level(s); - D. for neck pain or low-back pain, in the presence of an untreated radiculopathy; - E. at a posteriorly fused spinal motion segment; - F. on more than three levels during the same session/procedure; - G. to treat pain arising from above C2-C3 and below L5-S1 spinal levels, including ablation of the atlanto-occipital articulation and/or atlanto-axial articulation; or - H. on the same day of service as injections for the diagnosis and/or treatment of pain (e.g., facet joint injection, medial branch block, epidural steroid injection, and sacroiliac joint injection). - V. Based upon our criteria and the lack of peer-reviewed literature, these methods of ablation have not been medically proven to be effective and, therefore, are considered investigational for all of the following: - A. pulsed radiofrequency ablation for chronic pain syndromes; - B. endoscopic radiofrequency denervation/endoscopic dorsal ramus rhizotomy; - C. cryoablation/cryoneurolysis/cryodenervation; - D. chemical ablation (e.g., alcohol, phenol, glycerol); - E. laser ablation: - F. L5 medial branch and sacral lateral nerve branch blocks and/or ablations/neurotomies for the diagnosis and/or treatment of sacroiliac (SI) joint pain; and - G. cooled radiofrequency ablation.
+- Page: 2 of 6 - III.
+Based upon our criteria and assessment of the peer-reviewed literature, a repeat radiofrequency joint denervation/ablation has been medically proven to be effective and, therefore, is considered medically appropriate, when BOTH of the following criteria are met: - A. There is documented pain relief of at least 50% that has lasted for a minimum of 12 weeks. - B. The procedure is performed at least six months after the prior denervation/ablation procedure. - IV.
+Based upon our criteria and assessment of the peer-reviewed literature and/or other available information, radiofrequency joint denervation/ablation is considered not medically necessary when performed under ANY of the following circumstances: - A. Without the use of computerize tomography (CT) or fluoroscopic guidance; - B. At the same level(s) as two or more prior procedures within the preceding 12-month period; - C. In the absence of two sequential, positive, diagnostic facet joint injections/medial branch blocks at the same level(s) for an initial radiofrequency treatment; or, for a repeat radiofrequency treatment, in the absence of at least 50% relief of facet-mediated pain for 12 weeks and/or a timeframe of less than at least six months after a previous radiofrequency treatment at the same level(s); - D. For neck pain or low-back pain, in the presence of an untreated radiculopathy; - E. At a posteriorly fused spinal motion segment; - F. On more than three contiguous facet joint levels (whether unilateral or bilateral) during the same session/procedure; - G. To treat pain arising from above C2-C3 and below L5-S1 spinal levels, including ablation of the atlanto-occipital articulation and/or atlanto-axial articulation; - H. On the same day of service as injections for the diagnosis and/or treatment of pain (e.g., facet joint injection, medial branch block, epidural steroid injection, and sacroiliac joint injection); or - I. Clinical findings and imaging studies suggest other obvious cause of the pain (e.g., central spinal stenosis with neurogenic claudication/myelopathy; foraminal stenosis or disc herniation with concordant radicular pain/radiculopathy; infection; tumor; fracture; pseudoarthritis; or, pain related to spinal instrumentation). - V. Based upon our criteria and the lack of peer-reviewed literature, denervation/ablation of facet joints using ANY of the following techniques have not been medically proven to be effective and, therefore, are considered investigational: - A. Pulsed radiofrequency ablation; - B. Endoscopic radiofrequency denervation/endoscopic dorsal ramus rhizotomy; - C. Cryoablation/cryoneurolysis/cryodenervation; - D. Chemical ablation (e.g., alcohol, phenol, glycerol); - E. Laser ablation; - F. L5 medial nerve branch and sacral lateral nerve branch blocks and/or ablations/neurotomies for the diagnosis and/or treatment of sacroiliac (SI) joint pain; - G. Cooled radiofrequency ablation; or - H. Basivertebral nerve radiofrequency ablation (e.g., Intracept)